Beer has been a part of my life from my earliest memories.

 the Czech Republic, in his town of Kutna Hora near Prague, had his hands

 in the pilsner.
-Grandfather Rauscher from Bavaria sorted hops in his hometown
+Grandfather Rauscher from Bohemia sorted hops in his hometown

 of Neustadt am Aisch.